yesriverman/UnrealEngine4-EZ-Mobile-Ads/README.md

 ★ Unity

+# Install

+1、Copy Plugins folder to your project and compile the editor.

 # Usage
   you can simply run the demo project for test, to integrates your own project, juse few steps: